C-Harshul/CSV-upload/README.md

 - Go to the terminal and run `npm run test`

 The 2 test suites - CRUD and User should run

+<h2> Deployement </h2>
+The server is deployed on heroku and the database is on MongoDB Atlas so that it can be accessed from anywhere It can be tested from https://csv-upload-crud.herokuapp.com